nutsfinance/tapio-eth/test/docs/StableAsset.md

 - Mint 8 token2 to user2
 - Approve swap contract to spend 8 token2
 - Get exchange amount with 8 token2 to token1
-- Get exchange total amount
-- Before exchange, we have 105 token1 and 85 token2
-- After exchange, 8 token2 is exchanged in so that token2 balance becomes 93
 - Deploy swap and tokens
 - Unpause swap contract
 - Mint 105 token1 to user